 After almost eight years as Prime Minister, Abe Shinzo retired.
-This morning the national Diet (Japan’s parliament) nominated Suga Yoshihide as his successor.
+On 16 September the national Diet (Japan’s parliament) nominated Suga Yoshihide as his successor.
 Since Abe announced his intention to resign on 28 August, the ruling Liberal-Democratic Party (LDP) has gone through three frantic weeks to find an agreement on the succession.

 Japan’s longest-serving Prime Minister Shinzo Abe has resigned.
 Officially because of reasons related to his health but unofficially and in reality there is probably much more than meets the eye.
 Abe’s involvement in various scandals and his recently rapidly plummeting public approval rates might indeed have played a role why Abe decided to throw in the towel.
 Or: the reason why he was urged by his fellow Liberal-Democratic Party (LDP) members to call it quits to contain further damage to the party.
 Who knows.